zkawfanx/RLP/README.md

 You can
 - Select the Derainig Module (DM) by `--arch`, currently supporting `UNet` and `Uformer_T`.
 - Enable the Rain Location Prior Module (RLP) by `--use_rlp`.
-- Enable the Rain Prior Injection Module (RPIM) using `_use_rpim`, which should be considered when RLP is used.
+- Enable the Rain Prior Injection Module (RPIM) using `--use_rpim`, which should be considered when RLP is used.
 - Change other parameters in `options.py`.